Old Fashioned Scalloped Potatoes

 Make it a Meal:

-A classic dish is to add pork chops to the top and bake the whole dish together.
-Back in the day, no one really browned the chops before cooking, but I do, while the potatoes are in the oven for the first 20 minutes.
-Use thinner pork chops, like the kind that often comes in family packs, bone-in is better and nothing too lean.
-Just salt and pepper them, brown them quickly w/o actually cooking them, and add them to the top when the potatoes are uncovered.
+Cooking pork chops on top is a classic.
+Use thinner pork chops; check out family packs; bone-in is better, and nothing too lean.
+Just salt and pepper them, and add them to the top when the potatoes are uncovered.
 Turn the chops halfway through the remaining hour.
+Not pretty, but delicious.

 This slideshow requires JavaScript.